 Stainless Steel vs Sterling Silver Rings: Which Metal is Better?

-Main Differences Between Stainless Steel vs Sterling Silver Rings:
+Main Difference Between Stainless Steel vs Sterling Silver Rings:

 The main differences between stainless steel vs sterling silver rings are: